-Family Nurse Practitioner (FNP) Specialty
+Family Nurse Practitioner (FNP)

-This specialty program prepares students to be nurse practitioners across the human lifespan.
-The program is designed so graduates can be licensed by the state of California and can also take FNP National Certification examinations.
-This advanced clinical practice specialty includes direct patient assessment, diagnosis, management, and treatment; client advocacy; client/family education; consultation; program planning, implementation, evaluation, and research.
+This specialty program prepares students to be nurse practitioners for patients across the human lifespan.
+The program prepares graduates for certification by the state of California and provides preparation for FNP National Certification examinations.
+This advanced clinical practice specialty includes direct patient assessment, diagnosis, management, and treatment, client advocacy, client/family education, consultation, and program planning, implementation, evaluation and research.
 A post-master's credential is also available.